orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 X-axis is the percentage of Eth Only Node operator bond out of total Node operator bond (For 1/3 Eth Only bond x=33.33%, so the the remaining 2/3 is Rpl-Staked Node Operator Bond)

-The commission cut proposal explored here uses a simple distribution strategy of evenly dividing the total new ETH diverted from the commission cut by the total number of minipools (All minipools earn the same amount, so a lower LEB has higher RPL exposure but earns more ETH commissionn relative to the size of their bond).
+The commission cut proposal explored here uses a simple distribution strategy of evenly dividing the total new ETH diverted from the commission cut by the total number of minipools (All minipools earn the same amount, so a lower LEB has higher RPL exposure but earns more ETH commission relative to the size of their bond).

-The x-axis ranges from 0% to 70% because of 'unbounded' APR on the top end, (if only 1 pool was Rpl-staked, that pool would earn diverted commission from all the other pools).
-So after ~70% it really picks up vertically and makes it hard to understand what is going on from 0%-70%.

 ### Example Scenarios and Conclusions
 Start with the default inputs (explanation of inputs can be found [here](#input-variables)):